http://www.saltworkstechnologies.com

 Saltworks' patent pending technology employs an innovative

-Thermo-Ionic™ energy conversion system that uses up to 80 per cent
+Thermo-Ionic™ energy conversion system that uses up to 80 per

-less electrical/mechanical energy relative to leading desalination
+cent less electrical/mechanical energy relative to leading

-desalination energy barrier.
-Saltwater is evaporated to produce a
+overcome the desalination energy barrier.
+Saltwater is

-concentrated solution.
-This solution, which has concentration
+evaporated to produce a concentrated solution.
+This solution,

-electrical energy is used to circulate fluids at a low pressure,
+brackish water.
+Some electrical energy is used to circulate

-yet the bulk of the energy input is obtained through the
+fluids at a low pressure, yet the bulk of the energy input is

-evaporation of saltwater.
+obtained through the evaporation of saltwater.

 Perfomance of this novel process improves in arid regions, which